Rui-San/LAPR2_2023_2024/docs/sprintA/us002/01.requirements-engineering/Readme.md

 **Output Data:**

-* List of all jobs.
+* List of all registered jobs.
 * Success of the operation.

 ### 1.6.
 System Sequence Diagram (SSD)